Bob Hamman

-Nickell has replaced Bobby Hamman and Zia Mahmood with Bobby Levin–Steve Weinstein.
+Nickell has replaced Bob Hamman and Zia Mahmood with Bobby Levin–Steve Weinstein.

 A new pairing for Hamman with Bart Bramley was announced in July but never secured, according to a November report that Hamman will play with Justin Lall.
 Justin was a silver medalist in the 2011 Bermuda Bowl and is the son of Hemant Lall, Hamman's partner in 2007.

+Bob Hamman is known to promote young talent.
+He played with Finn Kolesnik and Jacob Freeman playing the NABC with them.